longturn/freeciv21/docs/Manuals/Game/top-bar.rst

 One other feature of the :guilabel:`Map View` is the ability to middle-click on a unit (via the :ref:`Popup Tile Info Shortcut <shortcut-popup-tile-info>`).
-After a middle-click a popup widget will appear giving you some information about the tile. :numref:`Unit Information`, gives an example of a :unit:`Howitzer` on Plains.
+After a middle-click a popup widget will appear giving you some information about the tile. :numref:`Unit Information`, gives an example of :unit:`Horsemen` on Hills.
 The popup information widget gives a great deal of information about the coordinates of the tile, terrain type, and infrastructure improvements made to the tile.
 If a unit is on the tile, as in our example, you are also given details about the unit.

-If you move the mouse pointer over the popup while the :ref:`Popup Tile Info Shortcut <shortcut-popup-tile-info>` is active, the popup will stay open after you release the shortcut, as long as the mouse remains over the popup.
-That allows you to click the links in the popup, that open the corresponding help entry.
+Some information is displayed as a link which, when clicked, opens the corresponding help entry.

 .. _Unit Information:
 .. figure:: /_static/images/gui-elements/unit-info.png